The weather

 The situation will clearly improve in the Valencian Country and especially in the Balearic Islands.

-Torrential rains have hit the Balearic Islands particularly hard this Tuesday, especially the Pitiusas.
-The heavy downpours have dumped nearly 250 liters per square meter of precipitation in Ibiza in just a few hours, an extraordinary figure and a record for the capital.
-All this has caused two serious injuries, many incidents and flooding.
+Torrential rains hit the Pitiusas Islands hard yesterday, especially the island of Ibiza.
+The heavy downpours left more than 250 liters per square meter of rainfall in the town of Ibiza in just a few hours, an extraordinary figure and a record for the capital.
+All this caused two serious injuries, many incidents and flooding.
 (You'll find the most important data and images from the rainy season at the end of this report.)
-Although rain may still fall in Ibiza and Formentera until late this evening, it will be more scattered and less noticeable.
-The storm will be over this Wednesday, October 1, as the downpours will subside and calm and sunny weather will prevail across most of the country.
-There will only be minor, minor exceptions.
+The storm will be history today, Wednesday, October 1, as the downpours will subside and calm, sunny weather will prevail in most areas, including Catalonia, the Balearic Islands, and the Valencian Community.
+There will only be minor exceptions.

 Floods in Ibiza: An elderly man is rescued from being swept away by the current.